WPMedia/arc-themes-blocks/.github/PULL_REQUEST_TEMPLATE.md

 _The reviewer of the PR should copy-paste this template into the review comments on review._

 - [ ] Linting code actions have passed.
 - [ ] Ran the code locally based on the test instructions.
-  - [ ] I don't think this is needed to be tested locally.
-For example, a padding style change (storybook?) or a logic change (write a test).
+Even if the feature seems like a small nit for css, there could be unintended consequences.
+We are working on better scoping.
 - [ ] I am a member of the engine theme team so that I can approve and merge this.
 If you're not on the team, you won't have access to approve and merge this pr.
 - [ ] Looked to see that the relevant code has code coverage, specifically.
 Not just if global code coverage is met.
 - [ ] There are no more warnings than necessary, if explained.
 The linter will show in-line any warnings when you're reviewing.